-Fasting on the day of Arafat (9th of Dhul Hijjah) is especially beneficial as it is said to wipe away your sins of the previous year and the coming year.
+Fasting on the day of Arafat (9 Dhul Hijjah) is extremely virtuous as it is said to wipe away the sins of the previous year as well as the coming year.

-You can recite the takbir ‘Allahu Akbar, Allahu Akbar, la Ilaha illa Allah; Allahu Akbar, Allahu Akbar, walillah al-hamd' either at any time from the beginning of Dhul Hijjah until the day of Eid (unrestricted) or only after the obligatory prayers (restricted).
+Recite Tahlil, Takbir and Tahmeed abundantly during the blessed ten days.
+You can recite the takbir ‘Allahu Akbar, Allahu Akbar, la Ilaha illa Allah; Allahu Akbar, Allahu Akbar, walillah al-hamd’ at any time from the beginning of Dhul Hijjah until the day of Eid (unrestricted) or only after the obligatory prayers (restricted).

 You can also recite Subhan Allah, (33 times), Alhamdulillah (33 times) and Allahu Akbar (34 times), at regular intervals, during the day or after each of the five daily prayers.

 The Prophet (saw) said, “There is nothing more dear to Allah than a servant making Dua to him” [Tirmidhi].